Is a Late Payment Fee Legal?

 A Helpful Guide on How to Determine Whether a Payment Penalty Is Lawful and Enforceable

 Business owners often attempt to encourage prompt payment by imposing delayed payment penalties (late fees) upon those who fail to pay on time.
 Unfortunately, contracts may be deemed unlawful and therefore 'null & void' or otherwise unenforceable when the contract is written in such a way as to impose, or appear to impose, an improper late fee.
 Commonly, the 'late fee' calculates to an amount that violates the Criminal Code, R.S.C.
 1985, c.
-C-46, s.
-347, whereas charging an interest rate beyond sixty (60%) percent per annum is deemed a criminal offence.
+C-46, section 347, whereas charging an interest rate beyond sixty (60%) percent per annum is deemed a criminal offence.
 Any contract that prescribes an interest rate in excess of the maxium allowable sixty (60%) percent is therefore an illegal contract; Garland v.
 Consumers' Gas Co., 3 S.C.R.
 112. Do note that a a 'severability clause' may save the entire contract from becoming void.

 While a business may attempt to disguise 'interest' as a late fee, courts will view a late fee for what a late fee is - an interest charged as an additional amount of money due, and arising from, the extension of credit for an outstanding balance of monies owed.
 An exception applies if it is shown that the 'late fee' genuinely correlates to the recovery of a disbursement cost incurred in the collection of the debt rather than as an additional fee correlated to the further advancement of the debt; De Wolf v.
 Bell ExpressVu Inc., 2009 ONCA 644; Garland, supra.